DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 that scope (such as *name*, *family_name*, *website* etc.) don't appear in the returned token.
 You need to tell the client to retrieve those claims from the userinfo endpoint by specifying scopes that the client application needs to access and setting the *GetClaimsFromUserInfoEndpoint* option.
-In the following example we're requesting the *profile* scope, but it could be any scope (or scopes) that the client is authorized to access:
+Add the following to *ConfigureServices* in *MvcClient\Program.cs*:

 ```cs
 .AddOpenIdConnect("oidc", options =>